Documentation

 Before you begin

-Before proceeding any further, ensure that you have a valid appKey and appToken granted with the necessary permissions to access the Checkout and Payments Gateway APIs.
-For more information, please refer to the Roles article.
+Before proceeding any further, ensure that you have a valid appKey and appToken with the necessary permissions to access the Checkout and Payments Gateway APIs.
+For more information, refer to the Roles article.

 Step 1 - Assessing cart requirements